 As part of this degree program, students will pursue both an internship and thesis/project.

->

-> The student independently pursues a field-related internship and develops an agreement with assistance of the internship site coordination.
-Upon approval of the coordinator, the student may register for IFDI880 Internship with the GSU coordinator.
-The GSU coordinator must be full-time faculty in ART, MCOM, or IFDI.
+The student independently pursues a field-related internship and develops an agreement with the assistance of the internship site coordinator.
+Upon approval of the coordinator, the student may register for IFDI8800 Internship with a GSU coordinator.
+The GSU coordinator must be a full-time faculty in ART, MCOM, or IFDI.

 In the thesis/project, the student selects a committee consisting of a thesis/project advisor and two additional faculty members, and then develops a proposal acceptable to the committee.
 Faculty advisors and readers must be drawn from full-time faculty in IFDI, ART, or MCOM.
 Students may register for IFDI 8990 once the committee has approved the student’s proposal.
 The student then completes a project/production with the guidance of the thesis/project advisor.
 A paper must accompany all projects submitted for evaluation.
 Once the project is completed and approved by the committee, a grade is assigned.